-GARY SMITH has served as the Vice President and Controller of the Company since 1992 and was appointed Vice President in August 1994.
+Gary Smith has served as Controller of the Company since 1992 and was appointed Vice President in August 1994.
 Prior to that, Mr. Smith served as Assistant Controller of the Company between 1990 and 1992, and Senior Financial Analyst from 1986 until 1990.